Bermuda: Country and Foreign Investment

 The Bermudan economy has been highly successful, with tourism and international business being the two main sources of revenue.
 Over 500,000 tourists visit the island annually, mostly from North America.
 There is a minor industrial sector and agriculture is minimal because of the lack of suitable land for crops.
 Consequently about 80% of Bermuda's food needs are imported.

-The development of Bermuda's thriving financial sector began in the 1950's.
-The Government's selective attitude to incoming business, and particularly its - until recently - exclusion of foreign banks, created and maintains an excellent reputation for the island.
+The development of Bermuda's thriving financial sector began in the 1950s.
+The Government's selective attitude to incoming business, and particularly - until recently - its exclusion of foreign banks, helped to foster the island’s excellent reputation.
 A wide variety of financial services are represented, with the captive insurance sector being the world leader; fund and trust management are also prominent.

 Supervision of the financial sector is in the hands of the Bermuda Monetary Authority, an independent agency which inherited regulatory and supervisory powers from the Government under the Banks and Deposit Companies Act 1999, which was implemented in 2000.

 In July 2019, there were more than 18,000 Bermuda-based international companies, 2,551 local companies, 420 overseas partnerships and 840 other non-resident entities.